Carl Friedrich von Siemens: Biography

 Apart from his business activities, Carl Friedrich von Siemens was engaged in several organisations.
-In 1919 he fianced the far-right Anti-Bolshevik Fund.
+In 1919 he financed the far-right Anti-Bolshevik Fund.
 From 1920 to 1924 he was member of the Reichstag for the Deutsche Demokratische Partei.
 From 1924 to 1934 Siemens was chairman of the administrative board of the German State Railways (Deutsche Reichsbahn-Gesellschaft).
-He died 9 September 1941 in Heinendorf near Potsdam.
+He died 9 September 1941 in Heinendorf near Potsdam and was buried at the Stahnsdorf South-Western Cemetery.

 Personal life

 Married, he was the father of: